The bat is often seen in a negative light due to it’s nocturnal nature, regular appearance during Halloween and vampire movies made in Hollywood.

 Thus, the red bat of good fortune took flight.

-So deep is the believe that red bats brought auspicious luck that during the dynasty Manchu emperors, bat were almost as popular as the revered dragon as emblems embroidered on royal imperial robes and clothing.
+So deep is the believe that red bats brought auspicious luck that during the dynasty of Manchu emperors, bat was almost as popular as the revered dragon as emblems embroidered on royal imperial robes and clothing.

 When displayed together with the dragon and crane for longevity, it represents a long life of of prosperity and happiness.

 A pair of them depicted facing each other can carry the meaning of double happiness.

 And a bat with a Chinese coin represents the common saying that happiness is right before your eyes.

 In other metaphysical studies, bats are generally regarded as a carrier of meaning.

 Zhong Kui who is a Chinese Ghostbuster is sometimes accompanied by a red bat which has the ability to identify demons and evil spirits.

 There also an odd story of the bat with the chi lin which is mentioned here.

 Red bats are often drawn in a group of 5, representing the 5 blessings bestowed by heaven: